-- 1 Connect the video signal to Video Ref In. - 2 Run a short BNC jumper cable from the Video Ref Thru connector to the Video In connector. - 3 Connect the Video Out signal to the video input of your "destination" VTR or video editing svstem.
+- 1 Connect the video signal to Video Ref In. - 2 Run a short BNC jumper cable from the Video Ref Out connector to the Video In connector. - 3 Connect the Video Out signal to the video input of your "destination" VTR or video editing system.

-The issue of which video connector is used also matters when choosing a positional reference.
-For instance, when SYNC I/O is in Generate mode and Video is the current clock reference. the time code reference for the generator is alwavs from the Video Ref In connector.
+The choice of video connector also matters when choosing a positional reference.
+For instance, when SYNC I/O is in Generate mode and Video is the current clock reference, the time code reference for the generator is always from the Video Ref In connector.
 However, if you select a positional reference other than Generate, then the signal at the Video In connector is used.